 A concept car is also known as a prototype or show car.
 It features innovative technology, or mobility concepts, or designs for tomorrow.
-These are cars that are not just designed on paper, but physically constructed to see if they can actually be put into production safely and profitably.
+These are cars that are not just designed on paper but physically constructed to see if they can be put into production safely and profitably.

-Many of these cars never make it any further than this stage, or stall out in this stage for many years.
-Audi’s test run on the e-tron series has gone much further and faster.
+Many of these cars never make it any further than this stage or stall out in this stage for many years.
+Audi’s test runs on the e-tron series has gone much further and faster.

-The e-tron SUV will be put into volume production in the second quarter of 2019.
+The e-tron SUV will go into volume production in the second quarter of 2019.
 It will be followed later in 2019 by the e-tron Sportback.
 The e-tron GT Concept is not expected to reach production until late in 2020.

 Other Audi Concept Cars

 In 1991, Audi introduced another concept car that had people talking.
-Back then, the Audi Avus Quattro was the first car to feature an aluminum space frame which made the car much lighter than previous models.
+Back then, the Audi Avus Quattro was the first car to feature an aluminium space frame which made the vehicle much lighter than previous models.